 But if Thailand is more your cup of tea then head to the Phu Quoc Islands and sit on the beaches there

 I don't know much about economics but Asia has got hit pretty hard before.
 Big export industries fuel a lot of the economies there so I imagine a global tightened on imports will probably hit them pretty hard.
-Good for your exchange rate though ;) almost 10 years ago
+Good for your exchange rate though ;) over 11 years ago

 I traveled extensively through Thailand in January/February this year on a budget.
 I found that tourist hotspots were not incredibly cheap for food or accommodation (unless you're converting British Pounds or Euros.)

 The more remote parts of Thailand were much more affordable on a tight budget.
 I lived off about $17 USD per day for food and accommodation at a guest house in Nong Khai, a sleepy border town to Laos situated along side the Mekong River.